HT-AstroXcalibur5315/WarioWareGame/README.md

 ## How to play?

-Simply click [here] (https://ht-astroxcalibur5315.itch.io/star-chase), press "run game," wait for the game to load and play!
+Simply click [here](https://ht-astroxcalibur5315.itch.io/star-chase), press "run game," wait for the game to load and play!